ntalka/out-for-lunch-backend/README.md

 # Getting Started with the App

 1. Copy .env.example file and save it as .env
-2. Add all required variables values in that file
+2. Add all required variable values in that file

 ## Available Scripts